purplebase/purplestack/context/02-code.md

 - Keep widgets of small or medium size and focused
 - Use Dart constants for magic numbers and strings (`kConstant`)

-### Common Widget Architecture - CRITICAL RULE
+### Common Widget Architecture

-**⚠️ NEVER MODIFY WIDGETS IN `lib/widgets/common/` WITH APP-SPECIFIC BEHAVIOR**
+**⚠️ DO NOT MODIFY WIDGETS IN `lib/widgets/common/` WITH APP-SPECIFIC BEHAVIOR**

-The widgets in the `common` folder are **GENERIC, REUSABLE COMPONENTS** that must remain pure and framework-agnostic.
+The widgets in the `common` folder are generic, reusable components that must remain pure and framework-agnostic.
 These widgets serve as the foundation layer for all Purplestack applications.

 #### What Makes a Widget "Generic" vs "App-Specific"